bwarden/hacs-tigersecu-dvr/README.md

 This custom component integrates [Tigersecu](https://www.tigersecu.com/) Digital Video Recorders (DVRs) into Home Assistant.
 It connects to the DVR's websocket interface to provide real-time status updates and camera streams.

+## Supported Hardware

+[Tigersecu DVR models](https://www.tigersecu.com/firmware-upgrading/) I have only tested this successfully on my model 16CH (E_IV_HB) DVR.
+It *might* work on other Nova Super HD DVRs, *maybe* on H.264 Super HD DVRs, but will almost certainly **not** support the Tuya-based models.

 ## Features

 *   **Camera Streams**: Creates a camera entity for each channel on the DVR, providing a live RTSP stream.